MicrosoftDocs/visualstudio-docs/docs/devinit/tool-require-vscomponent.md

 ### Additional options

 Additional configuration options can be passed in as a value of the `additionalOptions`.

 | Name                      | Type      | Required | Value                                                                                                                                                                                    |
 |---------------------------|-----------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | --installPath             | string    | No       | The install path of the Visual Studio instance you wish to modify.                                                                                                                       |

+If no install path is specified, then the tool will modify the earliest installed Visual Studio on your machine if there are multiple instances on your machine.

 ### Default behavior

 The default behavior of the `require-vscomponent` tool is to look for a `.vsconfig` file in current directory and run the Visual Studio Installer with these details in quiet mode. `require-vscomponent` only supports modifying an existing Visual Studio installation.

 ## Example usage
 Below is an example of how to run `require-vscomponent` using a `.devinit.json`.